slapa2/auto_reminder/README.md

 python3 database_add_fixtures.py
 ```

-Finaly to send emails with remind run:
+Finaly to send emails with reminds run:
 ```
 python3 auto_reminder.py
 ```

-if you wont regulary send emails with reminds you can add tis script to your crontab
+if you want regulary send emails with reminds you can add tis script to your crontab